naps-product-sa/vmc-openshift-install-lab/README.md

 ```

 ### Run the configuration playbook
-Now we should be ready to run our playbook!
+Now that that's out of the way, let's run the playbook and get the installation underway.
 ```bash
 ansible-playbook -i ansible/inventory ansible/main.yml
 ```